 We are always happy to offer advice over the telephone or to visitors to the nursery.
 We have information sheets to read and download.
 Please read our frequently asked questions and look at the glossary of terms if you are unclear about any descriptions we use.

 Follow the 3 steps below to ensure you get good results.
 If you would like any further advice or help please do ask.
 We have many years experience and are always happy to help.

-1. Select plants of appropriate type and size for the conditions.
+1. Select plants of appropriate type and size for the planting site conditions.
 Many plants we offer will succeed in most situations but the following should be noted:

 Control weeds around base of plants.
 Ideally create grass / weed-free zone of 50 to 100cm diameter around the base.
 This will avoid the need to mow around base of tree - but if you have to use mowers or strimmers, take care not to damage the bark at the base of the tree.

 Following the above guidelines will give your plants the best start and should achieve good results.
 However, being natural, plants are all different and occasionally may struggle to get established.
 If you are concerned about the plants, please contact us for advice.
 Don’t wait and hope the plants get better as by then it may be too late to remedy any problem.
 We are always happy to give advice over the telephone.